The product operating model: moving beyond feature teams

 First, product strategy that connects to company strategy.
 This isn't a feature list.
 It's a clear articulation of who you're serving, what problems you're solving for them, and how solving those problems drives the business.
 Every team should be able to explain how their work connects to the company strategy without needing a Miro board and 45 minutes.
 Most companies have a company strategy and team-level backlogs, but nothing connecting the two.
 The product strategy is the missing middle layer.
 Without it, teams make local decisions that don't add up to a coherent product.

 Second, outcome-based team missions.
 Each product team should own a meaningful outcome, not a feature area.
 "Reduce time to first value for new customers" is a mission.
 "Own the onboarding flows" is a feature area.
 The difference matters because missions create accountability for impact, while feature areas create accountability for maintenance.
+Marty Cagan emphasizes this distinction in his work on empowered teams: the difference between a feature team and an empowered product team starts with whether they own an outcome or a backlog.

 Fourth, funding tied to outcomes, not projects.
 This is the hardest organizational change and the one most companies resist.
 Instead of funding individual projects with fixed scopes and timelines, fund teams to pursue outcomes for a sustained period.
 Give them the resources and time to figure out the right solution.
 This requires different accountability (showing progress toward the outcome, not through a Gantt chart) and a different kind of trust.